Conflict Armament Research: Reports

-Reporting is the information given on a particular matter in the form of an official document, after a thorough investigation has been overseen by a person or an organization.
-The current reports that have been conducted by the CAR investigation team are;

 Weapon supplies into South Sudan's civil war: A three-year investigation on how military equipment has reached all aspects of the civil war.

 Weapons of the Islamic State: A three-year investigation that was conducted in Iraq and Syria that focused on the Islamic supply chains.
 Between 2014 and 2017 more than 40,000 items including improvised explosive devices (IED), ammunition and weapons have been recovered from those areas.

 Sudanese stockpiles and regional weapon diversion: Sudan People's Liberation Army were investigated and analyzed because they were in possession of captured equipment recovered by CAR.

 Investigation of cross-border weapon transfers in the Sahel: A ten-month investigation that was conducted in over eight countries and uncovered sources of weapons for armed groups and also different trafficking routes for weapon transfers.

 Tracing the supply of components used in Islamic State IEDs.
 A 20-month investigation that was conducted in Iraq and Syria and uncovered over 700 components to manufacture improvised explosive devices.

 Non-state armed groups in the Central African Republic: A six-month investigation that different types and sources of weapons, ammunition and military vehicles in the Central African Republic.

 Distribution of Iranian ammunition in Africa: A six-year collaborative investigation which portrays evidence of Iranian ammunition distributed in nine different African countries.
 Supplies were distributed to rebel forces, foreign insurgents, Islamist armed groups and different civilian communities.

 Rebel forces in Northern Mali: A one-year investigation that documented 41 different types of weapons, ammunition and military vehicles that were supplied to the rebel forces in Northern Mali.

 Weapons of the war in Ukraine: A three-year investigation of weapon supplies into Donetsk and Luhansk.